MrBrunotte/worldofshape/README.md

     7. EMAIL_PASS: Your Gmail password
     8. Set: DISABLE_COLLECTSTATIC = 1
     9. Set: HOSTNAME = “name of app”
- 1. Download the code from the GitHub repository [here](https://github.com/MrBrunotte/foodictionary).
+4. Download the code from the GitHub repository [here](https://github.com/MrBrunotte/foodictionary).
-4. Click on _Clone_ or _download then Download ZIP_.
+5. Click on _Clone_ or _download then Download ZIP_.
 This will download the code into a ZIP folder locally on your computer.
-5. Uncompress the ZIP folder.
+6. Uncompress the ZIP folder.
-6. Open up a terminal or cmd prompt and login into Heroku CLI.
+7. Open up a terminal or cmd prompt and login into Heroku CLI.
     * ````heroku login````
-7. Check the app is present.
+8. Check the app is present.
     * ````heroku apps````
-8. A Procfile have already been created for this project but make sure that it is present.
+9. A Procfile have already been created for this project but make sure that it is present.
 If for some reason it is not then follow the steps below to create it.

     * Procfile
         * In a terminal make sure you are in the root directory of the project then run ````web: gunicorn worldofshape.wsgi:application > Procfile````.
-        * Add the following text to the Procfile **web: gunicorn worldofshape.wsgi:application**.
+        * Check that the following text is in the Procfile **web: gunicorn worldofshape.wsgi:application**.

-1. Add a new git remote for Heroku.
+10. Add a new git remote for Heroku.
     * ````git remote add heroku git@heroku.comYOUR_APP_NAME.git````
-2. Push to Heroku.
+11. Push to Heroku.
     * ````git push heroku master````
-3. Give Heroku a few minutes to get it all set up and then check the activity logs under Activity tab in your Heroku dashboard.
+12. Give Heroku a few minutes to get it all set up and then check the activity logs under Activity tab in your Heroku dashboard.
 13. Once the build is complete click on **open app** top right to see _**World of Shape**_ in action.